TCM for Seborrheic Dermatitis: Does It Really Work?

-• The skin lesions often show up as greasy and scaly patches.
+Seborrheic Dermatitis is a skin condition linked to sebum production by the sebaceous glands.
 The areas of the body most affected are those rich in sebaceous glands — this includes the scalp, face, upper back, and for some people, the groin and armpit.

 As you read on, you will realize it is sometimes not so straight forward, how Seborrheic Dermatitis is diagnosed.
 It is often confused with skin conditions as disparate as Fungal Infection, Rosacea, Atopic Dermatitis, Psoriasis, Pityriasis Rosea and even Pityriasis Versicolor.